-The bill enacts the "Audiology and Speech-language Pathology Interstate Compact" allowing audiologists and speech-language pathologists licensed in any compact state to provide:
+The act enacts the "Audiology and Speech-language Pathology Interstate Compact", which allows audiologists and speech-language pathologists licensed in any compact state to provide:

 - Audiology or speech-language pathology services in each member state under a privilege to practice; and

 - Telehealth services in each member state under a privilege to practice.